ionvop/decklog-tester/README.md

 # decklog-tester
-A simple board simulator for quickly testing a Bushiroad decklog
+A simple board simulator for quickly testing a Cardfight Vanguard decklog